swiftlang/swift-evolution/proposals/0253-callable.md

 }
 ```

-This approach achieves a similar effect as `call` methods, except that it allows
+This approach achieves a similar effect as `callAsFunction` methods, except that
-call-syntax delegate methods to have a custom name and be directly referenced by
+it allows call-syntax delegate methods to have a custom name and be directly
-that name.
-This is useful for types that want to make use of the call syntax
+referenced by that name.
+This is useful for types that want to make use of the
-sugar, but for which the name "call" does not accurately describe the callable
+call syntax sugar, but for which the name "call" does not accurately describe
-functionality.
+the callable functionality.

 However, there are two concerns.